penalara/engineInputGHCFile/schema-doc/ghc-properties-ghcdata-properties-frames-frame.md

 ## sections

-Timetable cells where sesions are localted.
+Timetable cells where class units are located.

 `sections`